theBrianCui/CSC-143-Notes/04.15-IntelliJ_TDD_Debugging/README.md

 ## Project 0

-Project 0 features two Java interfaces that you need to implement.
+Project 0 features some Java interfaces that you need to implement.

+ - *Iterable*: describes classes which can be iterated over

  - *Iterator*: describes classes which iterate over a list or sequence